Classifying sections of del Pezzo fibrations, I: Stabilization of the Abel-Jacobi map

-To summarize, we have shown that the action of $G_{mon}$ on the set of intersection profiles of sections lying above $C$ has a unique orbit.
-This implies that there is a unique component $M$ of $\Sec(\mathcal{X}/\mathbb{P}^{1})$ which maps to the component $N$ and which represents a fixed numerical class on $\mathcal{X}$.
-The Stein factorization of a resolution of a projective closure of the map $M \to N$ has degree $16$.
+To summarize, we have shown that the action of $G_{mon}$ on the set of intersection profiles of sections lying above $C$ has two orbits.
+This implies that there are at most two components $M$ of $\Sec(\mathcal{X}/\mathbb{P}^{1})$ which maps to the component $N$ and which represents a fixed numerical class on $\mathcal{X}$.
+The Stein factorization of a resolution of a projective closure of the map $M \to N$ has degree $8$.

 Consider again the conics $C$ which are fibers of $\gamma$.
 If $C$ is general, then the $g$-preimage $\Gamma$ is birationally ruled over $C$ with $4$ singular fibers.
 But when $C$ is tangent to $D$, the singular fibers of $\Gamma$ behave differently.
 This will happen at the $12$ simple ramification points of $\gamma|_{D}$.
 At each such point, formally locally in a neighborhood of the fiber over the tangency point $\Gamma$ looks like the subset of $\mathbb{A}^{2}_{s,t} \times \mathbb{P}^{3}_{x,y, z}$ defined by the equations $s=0$ and